The Aztecs

+When the Spanish conquistadors arrived in Mesoamerica, they learned of the rich and mighty Aztecs, the most powerful civilization in the New World.
+The Aztec capital was Tenochtitlan (pronounced te-noch-tit-lan), a city of more than 200,000 people filled with gold and silver.
 At the center of Tenochtitlan stood a towering pyramid topped by temples for the Aztec gods of the sun and the rain.
-Palaces for wealthy Aztec nobles surrounded the pyramids.
-Their great wealth and power obscured the fact that the Aztec hid even from themselves: not long before, they were a desperately poor nomadic people who wandered onto the land that would become their home in the Valley of Mexico.
+Palaces for wealthy Aztec nobles surrounded the pyramid.
+Their great wealth and power obscured the fact that the Aztecs hid even from themselves: not long before, they were a desperately poor nomadic people who wandered into the land that would become their home in the Valley of Mexico.

-The Aztecs trace their history to Aztlán (pronounced ahz-LAHN), an area north of the Valley of Mexico, perhaps in what is now the southwestern United States.
+The Aztecs trace their history to Aztlán (pronounced ahz-LAHN), an area north of the Central Valley of Mexico, perhaps in what is now the southwestern United States.
 The Aztecs called themselves the Mexica (pronounced ma-SHEE-ka), a name from which Mexico is derived.
 The term Aztec means “person of Aztlán.”
 It was first used in the nineteenth century to distinguish the modern people of Mexico from the ancient civilization.

 The Aztecs wandered around the valley until the King of Culhuacan (pronounced kool-wha-kan) allowed the Aztecs a permanent home in exchange for working as mercenaries.
 Mercenaries are soldiers hired to fight for a living.
 The Aztecs also worked at lowly jobs that other people rejected.
 As time passed, the Culhuacan people began to respect the hard work and brutal fighting skills of the Aztecs.

 In 1323, the King offered his daughter in marriage to the Aztecs, thereby inviting them into his royal family.
 The Aztecs sacrificed the Culhuacan princess to Huitzilopochtli (pronounced wete-see-o-POK-ta-lee), their bloodthirsty god of war.
-The enraged king expelled the Aztecs, forcing them once again to wander the Valley of Mexico.
+The enraged king expelled the Aztecs, forcing them once again to wander the Central Valley of Mexico.

 The Aztecs lived in a land of earthquakes that caused great destruction.
 Their legends said the gods destroyed and recreated the world over and over.
 They believed that the world would be destroyed once again if they did not satisfy their gods by providing them with human sacrifices.